Chaitalykundu/Web-Development/PROJECTS/03-JavaScript/30-Days-JS-Challenge-By-Hitesh-Choudhary/Day-6-Arrays/Tasks.md

-# Activity 1 : Function Declaration
+# Activity 1: Array Creation and Access

-### Task 1:
+### Task 1

-Create an Array of numbers from 1 to 5 and log the array to the console
+Create an array of numbers from 1 to 5 and log the array to the console.

 &nbsp;

 ### Task 2

-Access the first and last elements of the array and log them to the console
+Access the first and last elements of the array and log them to the console.

 &nbsp;

 &nbsp;

-# Activity 2 : Function Expression
+# Activity 2: Array Methods (Basic)

 ### Task 3

-Write a Function Expression to fine the maximum of two numbers and log the result to the console
+Use the push method to add a new number to the end of the array and log the updated array.

 &nbsp;

 ### Task 4

-Write a Function Expression to concatenate two strings and return the result
+Use the pop method to remove the last element from the array and log the updated array.

 &nbsp;

-&nbsp;

-# Activity 3 : Arrow Function

 ### Task 5

-Write a Arrow Function to calculate sum of two numbers and return the result
+Use the shift method to remove the first element from the array and log the updated array.

 &nbsp;

 ### Task 6

-Write a Arrow Function to check if a string contains a specific character and return a boolean value
+Use the unshift method to add a new number to the beginning of the array and log the updated array.

 &nbsp;

 &nbsp;

-# Activity 4 : Function parameters and default values
+# Activity 3: Array Methods (Intermediate)

 ### Task 7

-Write a function that takes two parameters and return their product.
-Provide a default value of the second parameter
+Use the map method to create a new array where each number is doubled and log the new array.

 &nbsp;

 ### Task 8

-Write a function that takes a person's name and age and return a greeting message.
-Provide a default value for the age
+Use the filter method to create a new array with only even numbers and log the new array.

 &nbsp;

-&nbsp;

-# Activity 5 : High-Order Functions

 ### Task 9

-Write a High-Order Function that takes a function and a number, and calls the function that many times
+Use the reduce method to calculate the sum of all numbers in the array and log the result.

 &nbsp;

+&nbsp;

+# Activity 4: Array Iteration

 ### Task 10

-Write a High-Order Function that takes two functions and a value, applies the first function to the value and then applies the second function to the result
+Use a for loop to iterate over the array and log each element to the console.

+&nbsp;

+### Task 11

+Use the forEach method to iterate over the array and log each element to the console.

+&nbsp;

+&nbsp;

+# Activity 5: Multi-dimensional Arrays

+### Task 12

+Create a two-dimensional array (matrix) and log the entire array to the console.

+&nbsp;

+### Task 13

+Access and log a specific element from the two-dimensional array.